 The International Faculty and Staff Services site has a wealth of resources for international visitors; this is just a brief summary of the information available on their site.
-General information about living in Madison can also be found at: Living and Working in Madison or through the Visitor and Information Programs Site.
+General information about living in Madison can also be found at through the Visitor and Information Programs Site.

 Renting an apartment generally requires payment of the first month’s rent and a security deposit, therefore it is important to budget accordingly.
 Apartments vary in terms of the amenities included (heat, electricity, water, parking) so talk with the property manager to determine what you will be required to pay.

 The division of University Housing provides housing to University students, faculty, academic staff, honorary fellows, research associates, and postdoctoral scholars.
 The university apartments are close to campus and come furnished or unfurnished.
 There is also child care offered.
 Application and more information can be found the University Housing site.
 Another option to search for housing in Madison or near the University of Wisconsin Madison campus is to go to ForeRent.com.
 Apartments available in downtown Madison and the campus area can also be found at Madison: campus & downtown living.
 Additional housing information from UW